stevetyler/html-reference/README.md

 <a title="http://stackoverflow.com/questions/3876213/design-patterns-for-multiple-language-website" href="http://stackoverflow.com/questions/3876213/design-patterns-for-multiple-language-website">http://stackoverflow.com/questions/3876213/design-patterns-for-multiple-language-website</a>

-Designing & developing for multilingual sites
+Designing & Developing for Multilingual Sites
 -------

-Length of words, font size may not be suitable for all languages.
+* Consider length of words as the font size may not be suitable for all languages

-Use the lang pseudo class e.g.
+* Use the lang pseudo class e.g.

 <pre><code>:lang(en) {font-size: 85%; font-family: arial, verdana, sans-serif;}

 :lang(zh) {font-size: 125%; font-family: helvetica, verdana, sans-serif;}
 </pre></code>

-Use unicode &lt;meta charset=”UTF-8”&gt;
+* Use unicode &lt;meta charset=”UTF-8”&gt;

-HTML Data attributes
+HTML Data Attributes
 ------

 Custom data attributes are intended to store custom data private to the page or application, for which there are no more appropriate attributes or elements.

 <pre><code>&lt;audio controls="controls"&gt;
 	&lt;source src="track1.mp3"type ="audio/mpeg"data-duration="1min5secs" data-tempo="125bpm"data-artist="The Beatles"/&gt;